rsiwicki/clj-conway/README.md

 # clj-conway

-A Clojure library designed to ... well, that part is up to you.
+A Clojure version of Conway's Game of Life

 ## Usage

-FIXME
+In REPL

+(use 'clj-conway.core)
+(main)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Rob Siwicki

 Distributed under the Eclipse Public License, the same as Clojure.